+Given the importance of $\rm{MgB_{2 }}$ superconductors due to their potential in a wide range of commercial applications~\cite{App1,App2,App3}, it becomes fundamental to know the effects of disorder on the physical properties of $\rm{MgB_{2 }}$~\cite{Prope1,Prope2}.
+Disorder has been introduced experimentally in $\rm{MgB_{2 }}$ by a series of distinct methods, and the suppression of $T_c$ has been demonstrated by substitution (doping) experiments~\cite{Demo1,Demo2,Demo3,Demo4,Demo5,Demo6,Demo7,Demo8,Demo9,Demo10,Demo11,Demo12}, neutron irradiation~\cite{Demo13}, and more recently by ion bombardment ~\cite{Baker2019}.
+However, the complete (theoretical) understanding of the role of disorder in two-band superconductors is an open issue~\cite{Iavarone}.
+As pointed out in Ref.~\cite{Xi}, the mechanism for disorder-induced $T_c$ suppression in $\rm{MgB_{2 }}$ thin films has not been developed.

 In this paper we investigate the effects of disorder in the superconducting properties of a simple two-band model, subjected to the hybridization of two single bands, namely $a$ and $b$.
-We consider superconducting (s-wave) interactions only inside each band, which will result in intra-band pairing gaps $\Delta_a$ and $\Delta_b$, respectively, in these bands.
-The immediate consequence of hybridization is to transfer the quasiparticles among the bands and the clear advantage is that it can be adjusted experimentally by external factors like pressure or doping~\cite{prlMucio}.
-Indeed, experiments in cuprates have shown that its transition temperature is very sensitive to an applied (external) pressure, which is responsible for the hybridization between the $d$ orbitals of the cooper and the $p$ orbitals of the oxygen~\cite{Aoki,Chu}.
-We appraise antisymmetric, $k$-dependent hybridization $V(k)$, that in the position space is translated to $V_{ij}=-V_{ji}$.
-This choice is due to the fact that the antisymmetric hybridization produces an odd-parity mixing between the $a$ and $b$ bands, and is responsible for the $p$-wave nature of an induced inter-band gap~\cite{TBM}.
-1D models with a pairing gap possessing $p$-wave symmetry are highly desired for the investigation of the appearance of Majorana zero-energy bound states~\cite{Kitaev,Nagaosa,Trivedi,Gri}.
+We consider superconducting (s-wave) interactions only inside each band, which will result in intra-band pairing gaps $\Delta_a$ and $\Delta_b$, respectively.
+The immediate consequence of hybridization is to transfer the quasiparticles among the bands and the clear advantage is that it can be adjusted experimentally by external factors like pressure or doping~\cite{prlMucio,Aoki,Chu}.

-Using the Bogoliubov-de Gennes (BDG) mean-field theory we show the distribution of the local pairing amplitude $P(\Delta)$ and density of states $N(\omega)$ for various hybridization and disorder strengths.
-We analyze how a (random) disorder modifies the behavior of the superconducting two-band model.
-We have found that while the random disorder is detrimental to superconductivity, hybridization favors superconductivity.
-We also found that in the case of high disorder, the system breaks into correlated islands in a insulating sea.
-This fact is known already for a one-band system.
-The novelty here is that there is correlations between the $a$ and $b$ pairing regions, due to hybridization, and even the correlations between $a$ and $a$ pairing islands (and the same for $b$ and $b$) calculated here depend on the hybridization.
+Using the Bogoliubov-de Gennes (BdG) mean-field theory we show the distribution of the local pairing amplitude $P(\Delta)$ and density of states $N(\omega)$ for various hybridization and disorder strengths.
+We analyze how a disorder modifies the behavior of the superconducting two-band model.
+We found that while the random disorder hinders superconductivity, hybridization favors it.
+Furthermore, for a strong disorder the system breaks into correlated islands in an insulating sea.
+This breaking is already known for a one-band system~\cite{NandiniPRL,Nandini-1}.
+The novelty here is the emergency of correlations between the $a$ and $b$ pairing regions, due to hybridization, and even the correlations between $a(b)$ and $a(b)$ pairing islands are hybridization dependent.